Javi-Gallego/FSD_Proyecto6/README.md

 <center><img src="/src/img/readme/logo.png"/></center>

-This is the fourth project in the Full Stack Developer Bootcamp at GeeksHubs
+This is the sixth project in the Full Stack Developer Bootcamp at GeeksHubs

   ## Content 📝